WVSports: West Virginia Mountaineers Football & Basketball Recruiting - Tracking the West Virginia Mountaineers Football true freshman class

 Game 1: Penn State: Total Snaps 5 | Grade of 59.5

-Sammarco made a move during fall camp after arriving in the spring and was able to make his way onto the field for five plays in the season opener.
-He was used as a run blocker on four of those, with another set as a pass blocker but his size and developing skill set could help him find his way onto the field despite experience ahead of him.
+Sammarco made a move during fall camp after arriving in the spring and was able to make his way onto the field for five plays in the season opener and then in the Albany game.
+After being used as a blocker in the first game, Sammarco caught a pass for four yards in the second and has the size to continue to see snaps.

 ----------